The Nervous System: Learn It 3—How Neurons Communicate

 You can view the transcript for “2-Minute Neuroscience: Membrane Potential” here (opens in new window).

-Depolarization and Action Potential
+Depolarization and the Action Potential

 A close-up illustration depicts the difference in charges across the cell membrane, and shows how Na+ and K+ cells concentrate more closely near the membrane.